xtracthub/abyss/README.md

 - ~~Delete jobs from batcher once they've been scheduled into batches~~
 - ~~Write a ton of tests~~
 ## Prefetcher
-- Handle failed transfers
+~~- Handle failed transfers
     - Investigate the difference between "fatal" and "non-fatal" error.
-    - How does Globus clean up failed transfers?
+    - How does Globus clean up failed transfers?~~
 ## Crawlers
 - ~~Improve file throughput of crawler~~
     - ~~Pushing to SQS takes an awfully long time, perhaps just spinning up more threads will solve the issue.~~
     - ~~It might be better just for the crawler to return a massive metadata dictionary~~
         - ~~Results can just be returned via funcX and will reduce in significantly less overhead from using SQS~~
-- Handle crawl fails
-    - Perhaps add a secondary entry in metadata dictionaries for failed paths
-- Determine if we want to use groups
-    - Groups can be determined post crawl since only file names are used to determine group membership.
-    - There is no real reason to process groups as one unit (if they are even processed at all).
+- Implement grouping once grouping in Xtract is standardized